Unfazed by dieselgate, Volvo rolls out new sedan

 Volvo has seen its turnover in the United States, once its biggest market but now eclipsed by China, eroding over the past decade.
 Still, its U.S. sales have increased by 18 percent this year if from a very low comparison.

-“We have seen a turnaround in the U.S. In China the market has normalized, you now have the normal balance between price and volume,” Samuelsson said.
+“We have seen a turnaround in the U.S. In China the market has normalised, you now have the normal balance between price and volume,” Samuelsson said.